-b.
+a.
 Third Year

 i.
-An appointee considered by the department or program to be a candidate for reappointment at the end of the second year will be evaluated in the third year according to department or program procedures.
+An appointee will be evaluated in the third year according to department or program procedures.
 The Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department's or program's overall recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
 If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.